 It's worth noting that bacteria are now uniformly distributed throughout the meat grinder, too, which means the next piece of meat that goes in is also going to be contaminated.
 You really have to ask yourself, how confident are you that the butcher is thoroughly cleaning and sanitizing that meat grinder after each use?
 In a busy butcher shop, the answer is most likely, not very confident.
-(Read more about why you need to have a great butcher.)
+(Which is another reason why you need to have a great butcher.)

-The way you get confident is by cooking your ground beef to a minimum internal temperature of 165°F. That way, you can be certain to kill the bacteria on the surface as well as any inside the burger.
+The way to build confidence when preparing ground beef is by cooking your ground beef to a minimum internal temperature of 165 F. That way, you can be certain to kill the bacteria on the surface as well as any inside the burger.

 If that's a little scary, but you're not up for grinding your own meat at home, you can have your butcher grind a piece of beef chuck for you right there at the butcher shop.
-A good butcher will be happy to do this for you (but see the caveat about cleaning the meat grinder mentioned earlier).
+A good butcher will be happy to do this for you (but do remember you don't know how clean the meat grinder is).

 What About Mad Cow Disease?

-Grinding your own meat (or having the butcher do it) is also a good way to avoid things like mad cow disease, which starts off with sick cows, which is bad enough, but then bits of those cows that weren't supposed to be in the meat, like spinal cord tissue and what not, get mixed in by mistake or carelessness or whatever.
+Grinding your own meat (or having the butcher do it) is also a good way to avoid things like mad cow disease.
+The danger begins with sick cows, which is bad enough, but then bits of those cows that weren't supposed to be in the meat—like spinal cord tissue and what not—get mixed in by mistake or carelessness.
 Not pleasant to even think about, let alone eat.